MMANZANERO/jira-github-integration/README.md

 ## Security recommendations

 - Store the GitHub token as a secure value in Jira Automation.
-- Do not include the token in this document.
-- Do not include the token in exported automation files.
 - Grant the token only the permissions required to create and assign issues.
 - Use a dedicated automation account when possible.
-- Define an expiration and rotation policy for the token.
-- Test the automation with a non-production repository first.

----

-## Validation checklist

-Before enabling the rule in production, verify the following:

-1. The Jira trigger runs when a work item is assigned.
-2. Only the supported work item types pass the first condition.
-3. At least one Jira component is required.
-4. The work item must have an assignee.
-5. Work items containing the `issue-created` label are ignored.
-6. Each Jira component name matches an existing GitHub repository.
-7. The `formattedDescription` variable produces valid GitHub Markdown.
-8. The GitHub issue is created in the expected repository.
-9. The `bug` label exists in every target repository.
-10. The GitHub response contains the issue number and HTML URL.
-11. If enabled, Copilot can be assigned to the issue.
-12. The Jira comment contains the correct repository and GitHub issue URL.
-13. The `issue-created` label is added after processing.
-14. Reassigning the Jira work item does not create duplicate GitHub issues.

 ---